mahesh-projects/flask-blog/flaskr/Readme.md

 # Flask Tutorial - Blog

-A Blog - Flask app
+A Personal Blog built using Flask framework - To articulate and share some of my learnings and experiences

 ## Getting Started